curioustorvald/Terrarum-sans-bitmap/README.md

 Thanks to kind people of [/r/Typography](https://www.reddit.com/r/typography/) for amazing feedbacks.

 CJK Ideographs are powered by [WenQuanYi Font](http://wenq.org/wqy2/index.cgi?BitmapSong).
 The font is distributed under the GNU GPL version 2.
-Although the shapes of typefaces are not copyrightable (the program codes—e.g. TTF—do), we would like to give a credit for the font and the people behind it.
+Although the shapes of typefaces are not copyrightable (the program codes—e.g. TTF—do), we would like to give a credit to the font and the people behind it.